 ADHD: Not a personality trait that instills mystical empathic powers or hippie traits.
 A type of neurodivergence that comes along with a ridiculous number of frustrating and life-altering traits, including intense emotions, but also a few rare positives like an ability to think so far outside the box that I don’t actually know where the box is.
 With the proper medications – and especially at the design phase of the research versus the tedious running of the simulations, writing of the publications and responding to reviewer edits – non-linear thinking helps me come up with really good hypotheses that have sometimes saved my job when my other diagnoses almost sabotaged it.
 If I could be paid to only ever generate ideas and have someone else do all follow-through, it might even warrant the claim some try to make for self-affirmation that ADHD is a superpower.
 Until someone does, I guess I’ll be grateful for stimulants and try not to beat myself up because the limitations it imposes on me are clearly a diagnosis, not a power.

-current soon-to-be former residential facility in which Sibling lives.
-It is, sadly, in the 9th Circle of Hell.
+Bedbug Motel: The penultimate residential facility in which Sibling lived.
+It was, sadly, like the others, in the 9th Circle of Hell.
 It used to have bedbugs, but it was (at first) also the only place that accepted my sibling after we spent the summer of 2018 substantiating abuse that happened in a prior residential facility.
 I wish I could say that was my first experience with institutional abuse, but, as I mentioned, I grew up in the 9th Circle of Hell.
 I’ve been dealing with it all my life in one form or another.
 It doesn’t have bedbugs anymore, because the first owners packed up and left its residents in the dark, literally, with no place to go.
 Now there is an emergency management company that sprayed and eventually turned the lights back on.
 Unfortunately, they also decided that dealing with someone with a trauma history was too much for them, so they evicted my sibling alongside the bedbugs.
-We have a month to find a new place, and no other facility in the 9th Circle of Hell seems to both have an opening, not be one of the places that previously abused my sibling, and be willing to take him.
-Wish us luck.
-The 30-day countdown started 10/18/18.
+We had a month to find a new place, and no other facility in the 9th Circle of Hell seems to both have an opening, but goodbye and good riddance to them.

 Behavioral Economics: The answer to life, the universe, and everything isn’t (only) 42.
 It’s behavioral economics.
 At least, it is since I care a lot about politics, mental and physical health and why the world is the way it is, but I majored in a STEM field instead of in psychology or philosophy.
 Behavioral economics means that if any asshole ever tries to call me irrational or crazy, I will stick my tongue out at them and go “I know you are, so what if I am, too” and mean it.
 Behavioral economics teaches that all people – not just those with mental illness – are fundamentally irrational and make suboptimal choices because of cognitive distortions and inappropriately short time horizons.
 Being irrational is being human.
 I’d make a lousy Wall Street quant, though I know the math for it, because I can’t believe the myth of homo economicus and because torturing data until it confesses actually triggers me.
 I hold out a delusional hope that someday social justice advocates will use behavioral economics principles to reform U.S. social services to be economically sustainable, effective and fundamentally compassionate.